Kafka: Unpacking the Backbone of Modern Data Pipelines

 Using Partition as a Unit of Parallelism

-This approach simplifies things significantly:
+This approach simplifies distributed consumption significantly:

 But how does this work in practice?
 How do we know which node has which data and how to rebalance when something goes down?

-ZooKeeper to the Rescue
+ZooKeeper to the Rescue (and its Evolution)

 Rebalancing